#2: Niclas Jonsson – 9 months living in a rental car to living his dream as a professional racer

 Q2 – Steps of becoming a racer

 You have to be passionate about it.
 Keep living your dreams no matter the ups and downs.
-Nic is someone who lived in a rental car for 9 months when he quit his job in Sweden and first came to America.
-Just travelled around handing out his CV until someone gave him a chance.
+Niclas Jonsson is someone who lived in a rental car for 9 months when he quit his job in Sweden and first came to America.
+Just traveled around handing out his CV until someone gave him a chance.

 Luck plays a part too of catching a break and meeting the right people at the right time.
 Now he’s created a management company to help others.